NC3-LU/cases_web/_knowhow/glossary/DRP.markdown

 * Server rooms, backup storage rooms, etc.
 * ...

-It is essential that the database is kept up to date.
+The database must be kept up to date.
 We recommend adding a field that allows you to enter the date on which the equipment was first used to identify wear and tear and obsolescence.

-### 2. Inventory and mapping of data and applications
+### 2. Inventory and Mapping of Data and Applications
-Each database and each application must be clearly identified in a database shared with the IT assets database to show the relationships between physical assets and logical assets.
+Each database and each application must be clearly identified in a database, shared with the IT assets database, to show the relationships between physical assets and logical assets.

-At any given time, this database should allow you to answer the following question: “Which application is hosted on which server?”
+At any given time, this database should allow you to answer the following question: 'Which application is hosted on which server?'
 At this stage, it is just as important to map the IT infrastructure to model the links between server rooms and servers – storage – flows – applications – databases.

 ### 3. Classification
-The classification of assets  entails a process involving business line managers (trade, accounting, etc.), the IT manager and a member of the management board.
+The classification of assets  entails a process involving business line managers (trade, accounting, etc.), the IT manager, and a member of the management board.

-The aim is to determine which applications are necessary for the optimal running of the “company”.
+The aim is to determine which applications are necessary for the optimal running of the 'company'.
 We recommend using the following value scale:

 * **Vital application**:
   * The permanent loss of this application and the associated data would force the company to cease trading or would cause very serious difficulties.
   * The temporary loss of this application and the associated data would result in a significant operating loss.
 * **Critical application**:
-  * The permanent loss of this application and the associated data would result in a short or long-term loss of service and part of the workforce would have to be laid off.
+  * The permanent loss of this application and the associated data would result in a short- or long-term loss of service and part of the workforce would have to be laid off.
   * The temporary loss of this application and the associated data would result in a minor operating loss.
 * **Standard application**:
   * The permanent loss of this application and the associated data would have a negligible impact on the company’s activity.